-- 1. Opening of each lesson - Reinforce the important points from previous lesson(s). - Discuss the quotation in terms of its relevance to the Big Ideas, the chapter, previous lessons and the predicted content of the current lesson.
+- 1. Opening of each lesson - Reinforce the important points from previous lesson(s).

+Discuss quotation in terms of its relevance to the chapter, previous lessons and the predicted content of the current lesson.

 2. The presentation and analysis of information in each lesson